ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

     // so make sure to remove it so it doesn't get added twice metadataURI = stripIpfsUriPrefix(metadataURI)

-    // Call the mintToken smart contract function to issue a new token to the given address
+    // Call the mintToken smart contract function to issue a new token
-    // This returns a transaction object, but the transaction hasn't been confirmed
+    // to the given address.
+This returns a transaction object, but the
-    // yet, so it doesn't have our token id. const tx = await this.contract.mintToken(ownerAddress, metadataURI)
+    // transaction hasn't been confirmed yet, so it doesn't have our token id. const tx = await this.contract.mintToken(ownerAddress, metadataURI)

-    // The OpenZeppelin base ERC721 contract emits a Transfer event when a token is issued.
+    // The OpenZeppelin base ERC721 contract emits a Transfer event
-    // tx.wait() will wait until a block containing our transaction has been mined and confirmed.
+    // when a token is issued. tx.wait() will wait until a block containing
+    // our transaction has been mined and confirmed.
+The transaction receipt
-    // The transaction receipt contains events emitted while processing the transaction. const receipt = await tx.wait()
+    // contains events emitted while processing the transaction. const receipt = await tx.wait()
     for (const event of receipt.events) {
         if (event.event !== 'Transfer') {